My practice is in Egham, Surrey. The details - opening times and so on - are listed below. On-street parking is available.

-As far as I am aware, what makes my practices unique locally at least, if not further afield in London and Surrey, is that I share these practices with my wife, Beena Bhanu, a highly experienced Psychotherapist.
+As far as I am aware, what makes my practices unique locally at least, if not further afield, is that I share these practices with my wife, Beena Bhanu, a highly experienced Psychotherapist.
 On occasion, a patient may come to me for assessment and I realise their presenting condition means that they are not a suitable candidate for Hypnotherapy.
 At such times, I may refer them to my wife.
 And likewise, my wife may refer a patient to me when she feels they would benefit from a hypnotherapeutic intervention.
 One that will allow them past unhelpful behaviour such as smoking or poor eating.
 That patient can then return to my wife's care, having "cleared the decks" to some extent.
 And as we are both clinical professionals, the referrals are handled confidentially and ethically.

 93 Bishops Way